No Pressure In Radiator Hose: 5 Causes and Solutions

 Low Coolant Level

-Detecting a fault in the cooling system is difficult even for a professional mechanic.
-When you park your car, place a piece of cardboard under the engine compartment.
+Detecting a fault in the cooling system is difficult, even for a professional mechanic.
+Place a piece of cardboard under the engine compartment when you park your car.

-Place weights on the corners of the cardboard to prevent it from blowing away when it waits like this until morning; look at the cardboard under the vehicle to see from which side the leak dripped.
+Place weights on the corners of the cardboard to prevent it from blowing away when it waits until morning; look at the cardboard under the vehicle to see from which side the leak dripped.
 This will make it easier for you to check for leaks.
-Sometimes, it is possible to locate the leak in minutes without waiting for a day.
+Sometimes, locating the leak in minutes without waiting for a day is possible.

 Bad Thermostat